UK snap election: What does it mean?

 But her party only has a slim majority in Parliament, and opposition parties have attempted to throw rocks in her path towards Brexit.

-She also faces divisions in her own party over Brexit tactics -- although not unsurprisingly, May didn't mention those on Tuesday.
+She also faces divisions in her own party over Brexit tactics -- although perhaps not surprisingly, May didn't mention those on Tuesday.

 "There should be unity here in Westminster, but instead there is division.
 The country is coming together, but Westminster is not," she said.
 "We need a general election and we need one now."